WITH A PURPOSE

 Our main focus: the future.
 It’s our responsibility to take action today that prepares our region for tomorrow so that all — current and future residents — can benefit from the promise of Houston, Texas.

-The HTXelerator is an innovative and unique program that recruits, and trains community leaders interested in advocating for future-focused city policy, serving on a city board or commission or, in some instances, running for city council.
+The HTXelerator is an innovative and unique program that recruits and trains community leaders interested in advocating for future-focused city policy, serving on a city board or commission or, in some instances, running for city council.

-Similar to a tech accelerator, the three-month program trains class members on the nuts and bolts of city government, matches each member of the 25-person cohort with a mentor — most of whom are current or former elected officials — and ends with a competition, known as The Pitch, which enables each participant to put forward a policy platform that they would advocate in a hypothetical race.
+Similar to a tech accelerator, the three-month program trains class members on the nuts and bolts of city government, matches each member of the cohort with a mentor — most of whom are current or former elected officials — and ends with a competition, known as The Pitch, which enables each participant to put forward a policy platform that they would advocate in a hypothetical race.

-Nine Pitch finalists compete in a live, public event known as the HTXL Games before a panel of expert judges, resulting in gold, silver, and bronze medal winners.
-Topics covered during the immersive opening and closing weekend retreats and the 90-minute weekly education sessions include transportation, public safety, land use, diversity & social equity, economic development, homelessness, city finances, utilities, media training, and how to run a campaign, among many others.
+Pitch finalists compete in a live, public event known as the HTXL Games before a panel of expert judges, resulting in gold, silver, and bronze medal winners.
+Topics covered during the immersive opening and closing weekend retreats and weekly education sessions include transportation, public safety, land use, diversity & social equity, economic development, homelessness, city finances, utilities, media training, how to run a campaign, among many others.

 The HTXelerator submitted the required documents to become a 501(c)(3) charitable nonprofit corporation and is pending final approval.